 Many electric pressure cookers and instant pots include added sensors that prevent you from taking the lid off if the steam pressure inside is too high.
 This prevents injury and damage.

-Some electric pressure cookers and all of the instant pots have cooking features you won’t find on a stovetop cooker.
+Some electric pressure cookers and all of the instant pots have cooking features you won’t find on a standard pressure cooker for the stovetop.
 There are settings for rice, soups, different types of meat, and other specific foods.
 Even with all these great features, they still have the downside of taking up counter space, which could be a problem in a small kitchen.

 If you cook moisture-laden foods, the heat that the food can reach inside is typically limited to the boiling point of water, or around 212F at sea level.
 In an unpressurized pot, the water in the food will turn to steam and escape the food as the temperature exceeds this, taking much of the heat with it.
 This slows the cooking rate significantly, and it can dry the inside and affect the structure of the food.